ahmetg0cgen/Calculation-of-the-Number-of-Transactions-for-Collatz-Conjecture/README.md

 - A visualization is provided to show the number of steps required for each starting value to reach 1.
 - The results allow for an analysis of how the modified Collatz process behaves when excluding powers of 2.

+**The user must select the end value in the relevant codes in line with the analysis purpose!**

 ### 🌌 Theoretical Background
 #### 🔹 1.
 Basis of Collatz Conjecture